UtahNeuroroboticsLab/XipppyServer/README.md

 # XipppyServer
- Software for take-home trial with advanced neuromyoelectric prosthesis
+- Software for take-home trial with advanced neuromyoelectric prosthesis

+The actual code that runs on the Ripple machine is located in `COB_Python/`.
+- COB stands for *Code On the Box*.
+It is a terminology Ripple Neuro came up with :)

 ### Nommad Login info